mirmillo/elvis-lives/readme.md

 This is a project theme based on Roots 4.0 by Ben Word using the ZURB Foundation Responsive Grid system.

+On Theme options set the Grid to Foundation.
+Set the #main css class to "eight columns" and the #sidebar css class to "four columns".
+Or adjust as necessary.

 # [Roots Theme](http://rootstheme.com/)